Planning a neighbourhood newsletter

 If possible, ask two or three people to look at it, including someone who hasn’t had much involvement with the production of the newsletter.
 If you are very familiar with the content it is easy to miss mistakes.

 Get the printing done

 You should book the printing in advance.
-Agree with your printer the date when you will give them the completed newsletter design, (this is often called the ‘artwork’), and a date that the printed newsletters will be ready for collection.
+Agree with your printer the date when you will give them the completed newsletter design (‘artwork’), and a date that the printed newsletters will be ready for collection.